 SaaS models are built from the ground up, which means a system cannot simply move to a SaaS model.
-If your software has recently become available as a cloud solution with the option of an installed version, it is likely that it is an ASP model.
+If your software has recently become available as a cloud solution with the option of an installed version, it is likely that it is an ASP, or cloud-hosted model.
 Installed versions should not be available from the start if your system is truly in the cloud.

 Cloud-based systems are upgraded automatically so you can be sure that you are using the newest version every time you log in.
 Cloud-hosted systems are designed for individual providers, and upgrades have to be installed individually.
 Because it is time-consuming and costly, most ASP vendors combine many maintenance and upgrades at once, resulting in infrequent updates.
 Technology is ever-changing and the only way to keep up with the latest developments is to make sure you have the latest upgrades.

-4. What Do All Your Hidden Expenses Add Up To?
+4. What Do All of Your Hidden Expenses Add Up To?

 5. How Many Users Can Operate The System?

 True cloud-based systems are designed so each customer can have a custom experience.
 This means you adopt the system as a whole practice, while giving each department the ability to customize the system to fit their specific needs, such as granting different permission levels.
 It's as simple as creating new log in accounts to give your employees access to the system from any device.